Understanding and Intervening in Bullying

 “You hear too often of younger children and younger adults taking their own life because of bullying, and I feel like it’s not talked about enough,” says Ashley, a Helpline Coordinator at Samaritans.

-Ashley, one of the compassionate listeners you can reach when you call the Samaritans Helpline, provides a safe space for callers to open up and talk.
-When working with young callers experiencing bullying, she focuses on understanding their experiences, feelings, thoughts, and how bullying affects their lives.
+When working with young callers experiencing bullying, Ashley focuses on understanding their experiences, feelings, thoughts, and how bullying affects their lives.

 Ashley reflects on her own experiences: “I remember when I was that young and going through bullying, I felt like there was no way out.
 And that’s why a lot of these children feel that way—because they feel like there’s no escape.”